oxcompsoc/www-content/learn/resources/lesson_3/index.md

 In the above example of a function call, we call `value1` an "argument" to the function.
 When the function is run, we say that "the parameter `param1` will take the value `value1`".
-Functions may see complicated at first, but they will make more sense when you begin to use them
+Functions may seem complicated at first, but they will begin to feel more natural the more you use them.

 #### Feeling familiar?

-It turns out that functions are in fact not new, you've been using loads of them! `print`, `len`, `raw_input`, `range`, and even `turtle.right` are all functions!
+It turns out that functions are in fact not new, you've been using loads of them! `len`, `raw_input`, `range`, and even `turtle.right` are all functions!
 Functions are a really useful way of taking a chunk of code, giving it a name, and making it reusable.

-#### Uses of functions

-Clearly functions are useful to prevent us writing the same code time and time again.
-But, because functions have parameters, they enable something much more powerful, the generalisation of code.
-Suppose we write the following:

-    james = {'name': 'James', 'dob':1993 }
-    sam = {'name': 'Sam', 'dob':1992 }
-    print(james['name'] + ' - ' + str(james['dob']))
-    print(sam['name'] + ' - ' + str(sam['dob']))

-With a function, we can generalise this as follows:

-    def printPerson(person):
-        print(person['name'] + ' - ' + str(person['dob']))

-    james = {'name': 'James', 'dob':1993 }
-    sam = {'name': 'Sam', 'dob':1992 }
-    printPerson(james)
-    printPerson(sam)

-Yes, in this example we did write more code, but now suppose we want to actually print the date of birth first and then the name.
-We can simply change the code in the printPerson function, and reap the rewards everywhere we use the function.
-You'll see that we defined the function before we used it in the code.
-Check what happens if you run the same example as above, but instead with the function printPerson below the line `printPerson(sam)`.
-Hopefully you got an error, because python hadn't yet seen the function definition for printPerson, so it didn't know what to do when it got to the line `printPerson(sam)`.
-So make sure you always define your functions before any code that calls the function.

-Use the function below to complete the challenge:
+#### Creating your own function

+Here is a function that takes two numbers and returns the maximum of the two:

     def max(x,y):
         if(x > y):